 - 1. Explain how a marketing objective differs from a marketing strategy.
 How are they related? - 2.
 Explain how an organization like McDonald's can use licensing to create value for the brand. - 3.
 How has PepsiCo employed a product development strategy? - 4.
-Discuss how conducting a SWOT (strengths, weaknesses, opportunities, threats) analysis helps a firm develop its strategic plan. - 5.
-Describe the value propositions the social networking sites YouTube and MySpace offer Web users.
+Discuss how conducting a SWOT (strengths, weaknesses, opportunities, threats) analysis helps a firm (or an individual) develop its strategic plan. - 5.
+Describe the value propositions the social networking sites YouTube and Facebook offer Web users.